14th November, 2024

 The control measures to ensure young persons are kept safe might include:

 Young workers are still growing and developing, in body and mind.
-Some work activities may not be suitable for a young person.
-Particularly if it might involve work beyond their physical capabilities.
+Some work may not be suitable for a young person, particularly if it involves activities beyond their physical capabilities.
 Or even beyond their psychological capabilities.

 Some of your work might involve age restrictions, like operating certain equipment and machinery.
 Or work involving radiation or harmful toxic substances where exposure levels need to stay within legal limits.

 Always assess the work first.
-Check what changes need to be made got younger workers.
-And, proceed only if it safe to do so, with any additional control measures in place.
+Check what changes need to be made for younger workers.
+And proceed only if it is safe to do so, with any additional control measures in place.

 Check out the young persons risk assessment template to get started keeping young workers safe.